aws-samples/cdk-eks-blueprints-patterns/docs/patterns/custom-networking-with-ipv4.md

 ip-10-0-61-228.us-east-2.compute.internal   Ready    <none>   70m   v1.24.11-eks-a59e1f0   10.0.61.228   3.23.99.89      Amazon Linux 2   5.10.173-154.642.amzn2.x86_64   containerd://1.6.19
 ```

 The worker nodes in the cluster still gets assigned an IP address from the Primary CIDR (10.0.0.0/16) range.
-However the Pods are assigned IP addresses from the Secondary CIDR(100.64.) ranges.
+However the pods are assigned IP addresses from the Secondary CIDR(100.64.) ranges.

 ```sh
 kubectl get eniconfig